bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/port.rst

 Axon Ivy Engine is **exclusive** or restricted for administrators - especially when :ref:`Single Sign-on <single-sign-on>` is activated.
 This means no one else should be able to communicate directly with the Axon Ivy Engine over ports e.g.
-8080, 8443 ror 8009 from the outside.
+8080, 8443 or 8009 from the outside.
 How to configure this properly depends on the setup.